Frequently Asked Questions

 It is extremely important that the measurements you provide for your pet are as accurate as possible.
+All measurements need to be in centimetres.
 If your container is deemed to be too small, your pet could be refused travel at the airport.
 If your container is too large, this could cost you extra unnecessary expense.

 The most easy and accurate method that we at PetsAway UK have found to measure pets is …

 Have two people to measure :